singh-man/books/crackingTheCoding/17_hard.md

 What is the runtime of this approach?
 We have nested for loops, each of which runs for k iterations.
 The runtime of the allPossibleKFactors is O(k³).
 Then, we sort the k³ results in O(k³ log (k³)) time (which is equivalent  to O(k³ log k).
 This gives us a runtime of O(k³ log k).

-There are a number of optimizations you could make to this (and better ways of handling the integer over­flow), but honestly this algorithm is fairly slow.
+There are a number of optimizations you could make to this (and better ways of handling the integer overflow), but honestly this algorithm is fairly slow.
 We should instead focus on reworking the algorithm.

 **Improved**